quixio/quix-streams/docs/introduction.md

 Refer to the [Horizontal scaling](/sdk/features/horizontal-scaling) section of this documentation for more information.

-## Integrations

-The SDK offers integrations out of the box, including data persistence and historic or real-time APIs with other systems.
-That means you don’t have to implement them by yourself.

-Refer to the [Integrations](/sdk/features/integrations) section of this documentation for more information.

 ## Raw messages

 The Quix SDK uses an internal protocol which is both data and speed